nhsbsa/nhsbsa-asc-tfrs-design-history/app/posts/processing/2025-07-23-edit-a-claim-iteration.md

   </div>
 </div>

 Keeping within the constraints we agreed above we decided to allow the option to send back the claim for editing by the submitter by using an additional radio button option for each processing question.
-This would split out 'No' into two options one that allows the submitter to make amends and the other that would reject the claim outright.
+This would split out 'No' into two options: one that allows the submitter to make amends and the other that would reject the claim outright.
 The following logic would then apply:
 - If both answers are 'yes' then the claim will be approved.
 - If at least one answer is 'no, reject" then the claim will be rejected.
 - If at least one answer is 'no, send back for editing' and the other is yes then it will be sent back for editing.

 Next we needed to agree the content for these options.

-[TODO content write up]
+This was done through a face-to-face workshop with band 4 processors and trainers.

+Participants iterated content twice following discussions around:
+- the difference between claims that are rejected outright and those that can be sent back to the submitter for editing
+- the need for submitters and processors to share a similar language

+While participants agreed unanimously on the term ‘reject’ for rejected claims, they arrived at 2 options for claims that need to be sent back:
+- Pend - action required
+- Action required

+These were both chosen for their similarity to submitters’ preferred status name for claims that are sent back: “Needs action” – see [Edit a claim - submitter side (second iteration)](../claims/edit-a-claim-second).

+Following a dot vote, all but one participant voted for “Action required”.

+### Intro text for notes

+Given that there are now 2 “no” options that processors can select, the intros to the rejection and action notes needed to highlight the difference between them – see below.

+#### No - reject:

+Why has this claim been rejected?
+<span class="govuk-caption-m">This note tells the organisation why their claim has been rejected and therefore cannot be edited and resubmitted</span>

+#### No - action required:

+What action does the organisation need to take?
+<span class="govuk-caption-m">This note tells the organisation what edits they need to make before they resubmit this claim</span>

-This resulted in the following design for the options:
+These updates resulted in the following design for the options:

 ![The new radio button options.](radio-options.png "A screenshot from v9 of the processing prototype that shows the new radio button options.")